AyoubSaidane/FedScale/Tutorial/README.md

 ## Usage

+### Configuration

+Change the training and configuration parameters in [conf.yml](https://github.com/AyoubSaidane/FedScale/blob/master/benchmark/configs/femnist/conf.yml), by specifying the IP address of server and clients and their number.
+You can change any training parameter too.

+### Execution

 Once the setup is complete, you can proceed with using the FedScale project for your experiments or research in federated learning.
 To train from Femnist dataset run this command line:
 ```